College fraternities and sororities: Sexism and sexual violence

 Studies show that fraternity men are three times more likely to commit rape than other men on college campuses.
 Fraternity pledges are at a higher likelihood to commit rape or sexual assault because of the pressure to meet the hyper-masculine standards that fraternities expect of their members.
 Overall, fraternity men are shown to have more rape-supportive attitudes than non-fraternity men.

-Fraternities have often been accused of fostering rape-supportive attitudes by promoting male dominance and brotherhood, and fraternity affiliation has been found to be a significant predictor of sexually predatory behavior in retrospective research.
+Fraternities have often been accused of fostering rape-supportive attitudes by promoting male dominance and brotherhood, and fraternity affiliation is a significant predictor of sexually predatory behavior in retrospective research.

-Attitudes towards women learned in fraternity life can perpetuate fraternity men's lifelong attitudes, leading to the potential to commit sexual assault and rape after college life.
+Attitudes towards women learned in fraternity life can perpetuate fraternity men's lifelong attitudes, leading to the potential to commit sexual assault and rape after college.
 Studies show that women in sororities are almost twice as likely to experience rape than other college women.
-A research article studied campus demographics and reported rapes and found that campuses that report more rapes have more fraternity men, athletes and liquor violations.
+A 2017 research article studied campus demographics and reported rapes, and found that campuses that report more rapes have more fraternity men, athletes and liquor violations.

 Researchers have found that in predominantly male environments, such as fraternities, athletics, and military groups, men feel pressure to meet the group's standard of masculinity, which may contribute to men being more accepting of sexual violence.
 Nicholas Syrett, a professor of history at the University of Northern Colorado, has been a vocal critic of the evolution of fraternities in the 20th century.
 In 2011, Syrett stated that "fraternal masculinity has, for at least 80 years, valorized athletics, alcohol abuse, and sex with women."

 Time magazine columnist Jessica Bennett has denounced fraternities as breeding "sexism and misogyny that lasts long after college".
 In her column, Bennett recounts that, while she was an undergraduate student at the University of Southern California, doormen at fraternity parties "often ranked women on a scale of 1 to 10, with only 'sixes' and up granted entry to a party".

+Fraternity and sorority members face a higher risk of STDs compared to their non-Greek college peers, largely due to their higher rates of socializing, substance abuse (impaired judgement), sexual violence, and more casual sex partners.

 To protect their fraternity's brotherhood, fraternity men and athletes may not confront or report sexual assault when it happens.
-Perpetrators have often received little to no consequences for their actions.
+Perpetrators often receive little to no consequences for their actions.